vytska/crawler-test/README.md

 ## crawler-test
 A practice app.
 A REST API for crawler write-ahead-log.
 Crawlers search pages for famous people and report their findings to this service.

+**There are two versions.** One version is with more user friendly API, but not following RESTful paradigm (master branch).
+And another, with RESTful implementation but crawlers must encode URL parameters (restful branch).
 #### Prerequisites
 [Docker](https://www.docker.com/)